Maria Luisa, Duchess of Lucca: Queen of Etruria

-To make way for the Bourbons, Grand Duke Ferdinand III was ousted and compensated with Salzburg.
+To make way for the Bourbons, Ferdinand III, Grand Duke of Tuscany was ousted and compensated with Salzburg.
 Maria Luisa, who had never lived away from her own family and was totally inexperienced in political affairs, opposed the plan.
 One of Napoleon's conditions was that the young couple had to go to Paris and there receive from him the investiture of their new sovereignty, before taking possession of Etruria.
 Maria Luisa was reluctant to make a trip to France, where only seven years earlier her relatives Louis XVI and Marie Antoinette had been executed.
 However, pressed also by her family, she did as she was told.
 On 21 April 1801 the couple and their son left Madrid, crossed the border in Bayonne and traveled incognito to France under the name of Counts of Livorno.
 Napoleon received them with great attentions, at their arrival in Paris on 24 May.
 At first, the young couple did not make a good impression.
-In her memoirs, the Duchess of Abrantes described Maria Luisa's character as a "mixture of shyness and haughtiness which at first gave restraint to her conversation and manners".
+In her memoirs, Laure Junot described Maria Luisa's character as a "mixture of shyness and haughtiness which at first gave restraint to her conversation and manners".

 On her part, the Infanta did not enjoy her visit to Paris.
 Ill most of the time, she had a fever, often had to stay in bed and only reluctantly took part in the diversions on her honor.
 She was anxious about the health of her husband, who depended on her for everything.
 One day, as Louis got out of the carriage at Château de Malmaison, where they were going to dine, he suddenly fell to the ground during an epileptic seizure.
-The Duchess of Abrantès described the scene in her memoirs:
+Laure Junot described the scene in her memoirs: